PrashamTrivedi/AWS_C002_Notes/vpc.md

 ### Routing table.
 - **Destination**: Destination denoted by IP CIDR.
-- **Target**: Target of destination, it either points at AWS Gateway or local.Value  `local` means VPC itself.
+- **Target**: Target of destination, it either points at AWS Gateway or local.
+Value `local` means VPC itself.